 IN SUMMARY

-I hope you found these tips useful to help your child or teenager declutter and keep their room clean and tidy.
+I hope you found these tips useful on how to help kids and teenagers declutter and keep their room tidy and clean.
 It’s definitely something that takes time and perseverance and probably won’t happen overnight but the results are well worth it.
 Set reasonable expectations for how they can look after their stuff and what they need to do, teach them to take individual responsibility for their space and their stuff and this will be a valuable life skill for the future.

 If you have any thoughts or ideas to add, please leave a note in the comments!